 - Details of the other party involved (if applicable): If the transaction consists of another party, such as a buyer or seller, record their details, including their name, address, and any other relevant identification information.

 It is crucial to retain these records for at least five years from the relevant transaction date.
-Digital records, such as transaction histories from cryptocurrency exchanges or wallets, should be securely stored for future reference.
+Digital records, such as transaction histories from crypto exchanges or wallets, should be securely stored for future reference.

-Reporting Obligations
+Reporting obligations

-- Capital gains and losses: Report any capital gains or losses realized from cryptocurrency transactions during the tax year.
+- Capital gains and losses: Report any capital gains or losses realized from crypto transactions during the tax year.
 Calculate the gains or losses by considering the cost base, sale proceeds, and any applicable CGT discounts or offsets.

 1. Trading Cryptocurrency

-- Income Tax: Profits derived from cryptocurrency trading are generally considered assessable income and subject to income tax.
+- Income Tax: Profits derived from crypto trading are generally considered assessable income and subject to income tax.
 This means that the profits will be included in your taxable income and will be taxed at your applicable income tax rate.
 It is important to keep track of all trading transactions, including the purchase and sale prices, dates, and any associated fees.

-- Deductions: Expenses incurred in the course of cryptocurrency trading may be tax-deductible.
+- Deductions: Expenses incurred in the course of crypto trading may be tax-deductible.
 These include trading fees, transaction costs, and relevant software or subscription fees.
 It is advisable to keep accurate records of these expenses to claim deductions when filing your tax return.

 2. Mining Cryptocurrency